 It is now on at the Singapore Philatelic Museum till June 2017.

 When visiting Collecting Magic: From Stamps to Wands, be sure to visit the Shaking It With Shakespeare exhibition too.

-Between 2 November 2016 to 2 January 2017, visitors can take part in contest for a chance to win Harry Potter collectibles.
+Between 2 November 2016 to 2 January 2017, visitors can take part in a contest for a chance to win Harry Potter collectables.
 To do so, count the number of times the owl appears on postage stamps within the exhibition and submitting the answer via a contest form.
-Up for grabs are Harry Potter boxed sets, Books Kinokuniya Gift Vouchers and Singapore Philatelic Museum collectibles.
+Up for grabs are Harry Potter boxed sets, Books Kinokuniya Gift Vouchers and Singapore Philatelic Museum collectables.